 Laura recalls, “I don’t know what it was that got their attention, but they saw some of my art and told me, ‘We see that you’ve done a bunch of animal creatures.'”

 “Actually there were three of us working on the game’s characters.
-We had to make it look like all of the illustration was done by one person.
-We each worked in our own category — I didn’t want the insects, snakes and reptiles so I raised my hand and said, ‘I’ll take the mammals!’ ”
+We had to make it look like all of the illustrations were done by one person.
+We each worked in our own category — I didn’t want the insects, snakes, and reptiles so I raised my hand and said, ‘I’ll take the mammals!’ ”

-“I had to find out what old armour looks like, leggings and foorwear, what kind of robes students of a temple would have worn.”
+“I had to find out what old armor looks like, leggings and footwear, what kind of robes students of a temple would have worn.”

 Pencil drawings were scanned and values were added in Photoshop using the smudge tool and the dodge and burn tool.

 “I had a lot of fun with the textures in Photoshop, learning to push things around.

 “I was asked to re-do a squirrel monster because the armor looked too much like beat-up metal.
 Metal is a material of our world — whereas in Dardunah, the armor is made of crystal.

 “The foundation was in natural media,” she says.
 “But there was a little bit of cleanup in Corel Painter 9, which replicates whatever natural medium you’re using — in this case it was a pencil.
 The art was finished and polished in Corel Painter 9.

 “There’s a lot of movement and dynamic in my own work,” Laura says.